Joseph Montfort

 Joseph Montfort (c.
-1730 – 25 March 1776) was a wealthy North Carolinian land owner and an active Freemason, noted to be the one and only Grand Master of and for American Freemasons.
+1724 – March 25, 1776) was a North Carolina planter and merchant who served as the Provincial Grand Master of and for America from 1771 until his death in 1776.

-Life
+Biography

-We know little about Montfort’s early life.
-Although it has been thought that he was born in England this is improbable.
-We know that he settled in North Carolina in 1752 having migrated from Virginia in his early to mid-twenties, and married Priscilla, a daughter of Colonel Benjamin Hill, a planter and trader.
+Montfort settled in North Carolina in 1752 having migrated from Virginia in his early to mid-twenties, and married Priscilla, a daughter of Colonel Benjamin Hill, a planter and trader.
 Montfort became a successful merchant and planter and like others of his Rank was active in civic affairs, representing Halifax in the colonial assembly from 1766 to 1774 and eventually serving as a treasurer of the northern part of the colony.

 Eventually becoming one of the wealthiest North Carolinians of the period, Montfort owned more than 30,000 acres scattered in tracts across the province.
-He was active in freemasonry from the 1760s. and was instrumental in forming the Royal White Hart lodge in Halifax, NC, and in obtaining a second warrant for the lodge from the Grand Lodge of England under the hand of Henry Somerset, 5th Duke of Beaufort (1744-1803), Grand Master of the Grand Lodge of England 1767-72, which Montfort presented to the lodge on his return to Halifax in May 1768.
+He was active in freemasonry from the 1760s. and was instrumental in forming the Royal White Hart lodge in Halifax Town, North Carolina, and in obtaining a second warrant for the lodge from the Grand Lodge of England under the hand of the Duke of Beaufort (1744–1803), Grand Master of the Grand Lodge of England 1767-72, which Montfort presented to the lodge on his return to Halifax in May 1768.